chrokh/toow-old/_sources/chapters/observer-pattern.md

 observable.Encode("foobar");
 ```

-Notice how the `Notify` method of both observers is executed.
+Notice how the `Update` method of both observers is executed.
 Notice also how we don't actually need to store the return value of the call to the method `Encode`.

+(observer-pattern:generic-observable-ciphers)=
 ### Generic observable ciphers

 As you might have suspected however, most of the code in `ObservableCipher` will have to be duplicated as soon as we want to be able to create a new observable cipher.